 In addition to my research, I am also interested in promoting women leadership and engagement in computer science and entrepreneurship.
-I am a committee member of Women@CL and I have also recently joined i-teams and completed a 2.5-months project (i-teams, Michaelmas 2013), providing hands-on experience in commercializing scientific inventions.
+I am a committee member of women@CL and have also recently particpated in an i-teams project (Michaelmas 2013), providing hands-on experience in commercializing scientific inventions.

 Y. Shavit and P. Lio'.
 CytoHiC: A Cytoscape Plugin For Visual Comparison Of Hi-C Networks.
 Bioinformatics, 2013.

 E. Mashiach, D. Schneidman-Duhovny, A. Peri, Y. Shavit, R. Nussinov and H.J.
 Wolfson.
 An integrated suite of fast docking algorithms.
 Proteins, 2010.

 Talks & Posters

 Y. Shavit, A spatial problem in genomics, CIBB 2014.